How Rich Am I?

 How rich am I compared to the world?

 Enter your annual income above to find out.
-As a rough guide, earning $35,000/year puts you in the global top 7%.
-Earning $60,000/year puts you in the global top 1%.
-The global median income is only about $3,920/year.
+As a rough guide, earning $50,000/year as an individual puts you in approximately the global top 5%.
+Earning $100,000/year puts you near the global top 1-2%.
+The global median income is roughly $5,000/year in PPP-adjusted dollars.

 What income makes you the global top 1%?